 Thanks to seabed mapping, Irish researchers have developed the “Real Map of Ireland.”
 This map shows Ireland’s marine territory extending far beyond the coastline up to 220 million acres, an area more than 10 times its land mass.
-This is considered Ireland’s continental shelf, which is the extension of a country’s territorial waters, where the natural land extends under the sea to the outer edge of the continental limit—200 miles beyond the coastline.
+This is considered Ireland’s continental shelf, an extension of a country’s territorial waters where the natural land extends under the sea to the outer edge of the continental limit—usually around 200 miles beyond the coastline.

 Mapping and studying the ocean floor is vital to understanding and influencing ocean characteristics such as storm surges and tsunami propagation, currents and tidal flows, safe navigation, defining national and international boundaries, and the impact of sea level rise.